Lost or Stolen DD: Step-by-Step Guide for Cancellation and Refund

 Time is of the essence when a Demand Draft is lost or stolen.
 If a fraudulent party gets hold of your DD, they might attempt to encash it before you can report the loss.
 Once a DD is encashed, recovering the funds becomes significantly more complicated and time-consuming.

-A swift report to the bank allows them to flag the DD in their system, making it impossible for anyone to receive payment against it.
+A swift report to the bank allows them to flag the DD in their system, effectively preventing anyone from receiving payment against it.
 This proactive step protects your funds and simplifies the subsequent cancellation and refund process.
-Delaying could mean your money is gone.
+Any delay could jeopardize your funds.

-The misunderstanding here is that once a DD is lost, the money is gone and cannot be recovered
+The misunderstanding here is that once a DD is lost, the money is gone and is unrecoverable

 Banks have a clear process for cancelling lost DDs and issuing refunds, provided you report the loss promptly before it is encashed.